Welcome, Stephen Reynolds. He’s sharing ways to include veggies into summer treats!

 4. Sweet Potato Cupcakes

-You don’t have to sacrifice sweet when you’re trying to uphold a good physique.
+You don’t have to sacrifice sweetness when you’re trying to uphold a good physique.
 Bring sweet potato cupcakes to an upcoming gathering – the batter made with buttermilk, egg, vanilla, flour, spices and sweet potato doesn’t need any extra sugar because the natural sweetness from the potatoes is just right.
-Topped with cinnamon, cream cheese and browned butter frosting, you’d never know you’re doing the body good as the sweet potato factor makes these cupcakes high in sunny day-themed vitamin D as well as vitamin B6, crucial to regulating your system, brain function and metabolism.
+Topped with cinnamon, cream cheese, and browned butter frosting, you’d never know you’re doing the body good as the sweet potato factor makes these cupcakes high in sunny day-themed vitamin D as well as vitamin B6, crucial to regulating your system, brain function, and metabolism.

 5. Creamy Roasted Carrot Coconut Shake